 If you’re skiing with a baby or toddlers, you’ll probably be doing everything you can to keep the kids happy so you can ski as long as possible.
-That means that it’s time to bring ALL THE SNACKS, lots of hot cocoa, extra bottles and formula, toys to play with, books to read, diapers and extra clothes, and of course a PeaPod for the little one to nap in (I swear by this travel bed…our youngest exclusively slept here for an entire year!).
+That means that it’s time to bring ALL THE SNACKS, lots of hot cocoa, extra bottles and formula, warm clothes, toys to play with, books to read, diapers and extra clothes, and of course, a PeaPod for the little one for nap time (I swear by this travel bed…our youngest exclusively slept here for an entire year!).

 There are some resorts that will let you go skiing with a baby in a front carrier or backpack.
 These resorts are rare, and there’s good reason for that.

 There are HUGE risks to skiing with a baby, and we really discourage it for many reasons.